Last Updated on

 When you look at the featured photo, the scene looks colorful and vibrant.
 But it was not like that in reality; I cheated.

-It was December and, by that time, all the leaves were gone, and everything looked dull and depressing without any snow.
+It was December in Montreal and, by that time, all the leaves were gone, and everything looked dull and depressing without any snow.

 The only spot of color in the entire park was the evergreen plant close to the sculpture.
 To inject colors into my composition, I used the widest focal length I had (10mm) and made the green area the focal point of the entire composition.
 The wide-angle lens exaggerated the size of the vegetation and made it much bigger than it was in reality.